lidofinance/docs/docs/contracts/lido.md

 Lido is the core contract which acts as a liquid staking pool.
 The contract is responsible for Ether deposits and withdrawals, minting and burning liquid tokens, delegating funds to node operators, applying fees, and accepting updates from the oracle contract.
 Node Operators' logic is extracted to a separate contract, NodeOperatorsRegistry.

 Lido also acts as an ERC20 token which represents staked ether, stETH.
 Tokens are minted upon deposit and burned when redeemed.
-Despite stETH tokens are pegged 1:1 to the Ethers that are held by Lido, the market exchange rate between stETH and ETH may vary. stETH token’s balances are updated when the oracle reports change in total stake every day.
+Despite stETH tokens being pegged 1:1 to the ether that is held by Lido, the market exchange rate between stETH and ETH may vary. stETH holder balances are updated daily with oracle reports.

 :::note
-At the moment withdrawals are not possible in the beacon chain and there's no workaround.
+At the moment withdrawals are not possible on the beacon chain and there's no workaround.
 Lido will be upgraded to an actual implementation when withdrawals are enabled (Phase 1.5 or 2 of Eth2 launch, likely late 2022 or 2023).